Port of Dar es Salaam: MOFED Tanzania Limited

 MOFED Tanzania limited is a Zambian-owned clearing and forwarding company.
 MOFED stands for the Ministry of Finance and Economic Development which in April 2001 replaced the defunct zamcargo.
 The company is an entirely Zambian government owned organization and deals with the majority of Zambian Exports and Imports.
 MOFED operates out of the Mukuba Depot, located in south Kurasini and has direct access to the TAZARA rail link.

 Malawi Cargo Center Limited

 The Malawi Cargo Center was set up by the Government of Malawi in the early 1990s due to the closure of Beira and Nacala ports following the Mozambique Civil war.
 The company has dedicated warehouses and operates dry ports in Dar es Salaam and Mbeya.
 The MCCL's main revenue earner/cargo is fuel bound for Malawi.
 Fuel and goods are loaded onto wagons on the TAZARA bound for Mbeya and then trucked into Malawi through the Kyela Border.

 Awards

-Dar Port has been voted the best port in the 27th edition of the World Travel Awards in Africa.
+Dar Port has been voted Africa's Leading Cruise Port in the 27th edition of the World Travel Awards in Africa.